sunlust/sunlust/README.md

 A simple and naive fundraising idea.
 To aquire a disused space.
-Convert it into a solar fueled base, a solar power station of sorts; node one of Sunlust project.
+Convert it into a solar fueled base, a micro solar power station; node one of Sunlust project.

 Make an offering to the Sun.